okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 > **Note:** If your client has DPoP enabled, then you can't add or modify the `cnf` claim using token inline hooks.

-## Make a request to a protected resource
+## Make a request to a Non-Okta resource

 Now that you have a DPoP-bound access token, you can make requests to DPoP-protected resources.
 The following example request displays the DPoP-bound access token in the `Authorization` header and the DPoP proof JWT in the `DPoP` header.
 Values are truncated for brevity.